 Pregnancy: During pregnancy, the BMR increases especially during the last trimester where it rises from 15 to 25 percent.
 The increase is due to the increased weight during that period.

 To reach or maintain a healthy weight level, it is ideal to know how BMR works and the total number of calories you burn every day.
-With all that information, it’s easier to determine the changes you need to make in your lifestyle.
+With that information, it’s easier to determine the changes you need to make in your lifestyle.
 It is also best to ensure that you track your BMR before embarking on a new diet or a new exercise program.
 This move will help you keep track of the results.